 New law.
 For tax years beginning after Dec.
 31, 2017, the exceptions to the $1 million deduction limitation for commissions and performance-based compensation are repealed.
-The definition of “covered employee” is revised to include the principal executive officer, the principal financial officer, and the three other highest paid officers.
+The definition of “covered employee” is revised to include the principal executive officer, the principal financial officer, and the three other highest-paid officers.
 If an individual is a covered employee with respect to a corporation for a tax year beginning after Dec.
 31, 2016, the individual remains a covered employee for all future years.
 (Code Sec.
 163(m), as amended by Act Sec.
 13601)

-Under a transition rule, the changes do not apply to any remuneration under a written binding contract which was in effect on Nov.
-2, 2017 and which was not modified in any material respect after that date.
+Under a transition rule, the changes do not apply to any remuneration under a written binding contract that was in effect on Nov.
+2, 2017, and which was not modified in any material respect after that date.
 Compensation paid pursuant to a plan qualifies for this exception if the right to participate in the plan is part of a written binding contract with the covered employee in effect on Nov.
 2, 2017.
 The fact that a plan was in existence on Nov.
-2, 2017 isn’t by itself sufficient to qualify the plan for the exception.
+2, 2017, isn’t by itself sufficient to qualify the plan for the exception.
 The exception ceases to apply to amounts paid after there has been a material modification to the terms of the contract.
 The exception does not apply to new contracts entered into or renewed after Nov.
 2, 2017.
-A contract that is terminable or cancelable unconditionally at will by either party to the contract without the consent of the other, or by both parties to the contract, is treated as a new contract entered into on the date any such termination or cancellation, if made, would be effective.
-However, a contract is not treated as so terminable or cancellable if it can be terminated or cancelled only by terminating the employment relationship of the covered employee.
+A contract that is terminable or cancelable unconditionally at will by either party to the contract without the consent of the other, or by both parties to the contract, is treated as a new contract entered into on the date of any such termination or cancellation if made, would be effective.
+However, a contract is not treated as so terminable or cancellable if it can be terminated or canceled only by terminating the employment relationship of the covered employee.

 Deduction for Local Lobbying Expenses Eliminated